 It usually only affects farm animals like cows and sheep.
 But it’s possible to become infected if you’re in contact with infected animals or products that come from them.
-You wouldn’t be at risk otherwise, unless you work with anthrax in a lab or are exposed to it because of terrorism.
+Anthrax has also been found in people who have injected heroin.
+Others at risk for anthrax include people who work with anthrax in a lab or those exposed to it because of bioterroism.

 Anthrax isn’t contagious, so you can’t spread it to other people.